zeroincombenze/rma/rma_consignment_evaluation/README.rst

 =====================

 |en| This module allows you to link a sales order to an RMA.
-This can be done by creating an RMA from scratch and selecting the sales order, creating one or more RMAs from a sales order form view or from a sales order web portal page.
+This can be done by creating one or more RMAs from the sales order form view.

 |

-|it| N/D
+|it| Descrizione non disponibile

 |